|

 on deck.
 We all thought it was great fun!
 When you are a little kid you don't

-see a grace situation like grown ups do.
+see a grave situation like grown ups do.
 When

 we got to Mwanza there was somebody from the mission there to meet the Hesses.